ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 that "the time in UTC is known, but the offset to local time is unknown".

-This convention mirrors a similar convention described in {{Section 3.3 of RFC5322}}, introduced earlier in {{Section 3.3 of RFC2822}} for email headers.
+This convention mirrors a similar convention for date/time information in email headers, described in {{Section 3.3 of RFC5322}} and introduced earlier in {{Section 3.3 of RFC2822}}.
 The latter convention is in actual use, while the former always was handicapped by the fact that {{ISO8601}} does not actually allow `-00:00`.